-Auto-Stash uses a strategy known as Round-Ups to enable you to save money to invest.
+Auto-Stash allows you to save money to invest.
 It works by investing your spare change from purchase activity.

-In addition to Round-Ups, you can also use the Set Schedule feature to make automatic transfers into your investment account from your bank account.
+You can use the Set Schedule feature to make automatic transfers into your investment account from your bank account.
 You choose the amount and frequency of the transfer.

-This is a digital banking service powered by Green Dot Bank.
+This is a digital banking service powered by Stride Bank, N.A., Member FDIC1.
 You can load money into your Stash banking account through your linked bank account or at any one of tens of thousands of retail locations around the country.
 You’ll also get a Stock-Back® Card1, which you can use to access your cash and make purchases, just as you would with any debit card.

-You can also use your Stock-Back® Card to access cash at more than 19,000 ATMs within the Allpoint ATM network.
+You can also use your Stock-Back® Card1 to access cash at more than 55,000 ATMs within the Allpoint ATM network.
 There is no fee for accessing money at one of these ATMs.2

-You can sign up for the bank account either from the Stash website or mobile app.
+You can sign up for the banking account either from the Stash website or mobile app.

 Once you have the app up and running, you’ll be able to deposit checks using mobile deposit, or even set up transfers from other accounts, or set up direct deposits into your account.

-When you use your Stock-Back® Card to make purchases, you can earn pieces of stock back.
+When you use your Stock-Back® Card to make purchases, you can earn pieces of stock back3.
 This is similar to cash back rewards or points offered by credit cards, except you’ll earn investments instead of cash or points.
-Stock-Back® can be earned with every purchase.3
+Stock-Back® can be earned with every purchase.4

 When you spend money at a publicly traded company, you’ll earn with stock in that company.
 Of course, the merchant will need to be available on the Stash platform.